Event Dates

 For further information and advice on

-Pink Season, check out The Website
+Pink Dot HK, check out The Website

 Gay Hong Kong Nightlife is centered on Hong Kong Island around the areas of Soho and Lan Kwai Fong (LFK).
 Weeknights can be a little quiet across HK gay nightlife but weekends make up for this.